idaholab/moose/docs/content/utilities/documentation/pdf.md

 ## Creating Content

 Creating a pdf begins by creating a markdown file with the desired content.
-For example, the file `~/projects/moose/docs/examples/report.md` contained in MOOSE is a report containing all the informatin regarding the MOOSE documentation system, including this page, to demonstrate the capability and syntax.
+For example, the file `~/projects/moose/docs/examples/report.md` contained in MOOSE is a report containing all the information regarding the MOOSE documentation system, including this page, to demonstrate the capability and syntax.

 !text docs/examples/report.md max-height=500px